D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 # 3. Row Identification Rules Per File

-This is the section that trips most people up, so let's slow down. **Telling the launcher *which row* to change is the most important part of writing an operation.** The launcher offers four different ways to do it, and which one you use depends on the file you're editing.
+This is the section that trips most people up, so let's slow down. **Telling the launcher *which row* to change is the most important part of writing an operation.** The launcher offers five different ways to do it, and which one you use depends on the file you're editing and how many rows you want to touch in a single operation.

-## The four ways to identify a row
+## The five ways to identify a row

 1. **By a unique column value** *(the easiest, used by most files).*
    You give the value of the file's natural identifier column and the launcher finds the matching row.